Lithuania

 Lithuania, officially the Republic of Lithuania, is a country in Northern Europe.
 One of the three Baltic states, it is situated along the southeastern shore of the Baltic Sea, to the east of Sweden and Denmark.
 It is bordered by Latvia to the north, Belarus to the east and south, Poland to the south, and Kaliningrad Oblast (a Russian exclave) to the southwest.
 Lithuania has an estimated population of 2.9 million people as of 2015, and its capital and largest city is Vilnius.
 Lithuanians are a Baltic people.
 The official language, Lithuanian, along with Latvian, are the only two living languages in the Baltic branch of the Indo-European language family.

 For centuries, the southeastern shores of the Baltic Sea were inhabited by various Baltic tribes.
-In the 1230s, the Lithuanian lands were united by Mindaugas, the King of Lithuania, and the first unified Lithuanian state, the Kingdom of Lithuania, was created on 6 July 1253.
+In the 1230s, Mindaugas, the King of Lithuania, united the Lithuanian lands, and the first unified Lithuanian state, the Kingdom of Lithuania, was created on 6 July 1253.
 During the 14th century, the Grand Duchy of Lithuania was the largest country in Europe; present-day Lithuania, Belarus, Ukraine, and parts of Poland and Russia were the territories of the Grand Duchy.
 With the Lublin Union of 1569, Lithuania and Poland formed a voluntary two-state union, the Polish–Lithuanian Commonwealth.
-The Commonwealth lasted more than two centuries, until neighboring countries systematically dismantled it from 1772–95, with the Russian Empire annexing most of Lithuania's territory.
+The Commonwealth lasted over two centuries, until neighboring countries systematically dismantled it from 1772–95, with the Russian Empire annexing most of Lithuania's territory.

 As World War I neared its end, Lithuania's Act of Independence was signed on 16 February 1918, declaring the establishment of a sovereign State of Lithuania.
 Starting in 1940, Lithuania was occupied first by the Soviet Union and then by Nazi Germany.
 As World War II neared its end in 1944 and the Germans retreated, the Soviet Union reoccupied Lithuania.
-On 11 March 1990, a year before the formal dissolution of the Soviet Union, Lithuania became the first Soviet republic to declare itself independent, resulting in the restoration of an independent State of Lithuania.
+On 11 March 1990, a year before the formal dissolution of the Soviet Union, Lithuania became the first Soviet republic to declare itself independent, restoring an independent State of Lithuania.

 Prostitution in Lithuania

-Prostitution in Lithuania is illegal, but it is common.
-Law enforcement is weak, corrupt and reputedly connected to organized crime.
+Prostitution in Lithuania is illegal, but it is expected.
+Law enforcement is weak, corrupt, and reputedly connected to organized crime.
 It is estimated that there are 3,000 prostitutes in the capital of Vilnius.
-Many of them are foreign, predominantly Russian, but there are also significant numbers from Belarus, Ukraine and Poland.
+Many of them are foreign, predominantly Russian, but there are also significant numbers from Belarus, Ukraine, and Poland.
 Street prostitution, including underage prostitutes, is generally controlled by criminal elements.

 Legal situation